Sport Scientist & Animal Physical Rehab Therapist, Equine Craniosacral Therapist

 Dr Tom graduated from Onderstepoort in 2009 where he studied Veterinary Science.
 After that he spent some time working at an equine hospital in Natal.
 Dr Tom Joined the Equine-Librium Team in 2016 as a lecturer and veterinarian.

-Currently Dr Tom is the vice principle at Equine-Librium where he spends his time moulding young minds and running a lameness clinic on the College grounds.
+Currently Dr Tom is the vice principal at Equine-Librium where he spends his time moulding young minds and running a lameness clinic on the College grounds.